Ryan Fazio

 Ryan Michael Fazio (born March 27, 1990) is an American businessman and politician who is a member of the Connecticut State Senate for the 36th district.
-A Republican, he won election in 2021 following the resignation of Democratic member Alexandra Kasser, and was re-elected in 2022 and 2024.
+A member of the Republican Party, he won election in 2021 following the resignation of Democratic incumbent Alexandra Kasser, and was re-elected in 2022 and 2024.

-He is currently a candidate for Connecticut Governor in 2026.
+He is the Republican nominee for governor of Connecticut in the 2026 election and, if elected, would become the first governor in U.S. history to have been born in the 1990s.